ekonda/vkpore/README.md

 - Use `.request()` to utilize batching with `execute` and respect limits
 - Place your calls to `.request()` between `.start()` and `.stop()`

+> You still have to close the session

 ```py
 async def application():
     client = VkClient("token")